HHC Fun Facts

 - During our monthly “3rd Saturday work days”, HHC builds at a rate of approximately 3 miles of new trail per year in terrain typical of Brown and Monroe counties.
 This rate is much faster in more level terrain like that around Indianapolis.
 But the majority of HHC volunteer hours actually occurs outside of the 3rd Saturdays, where new trails are built, and existing ones are maintained or repaired.

 - The same individual who designed and implemented the template for the HHC website is also the creator of the HHC tree boot logo.
 These were created many years apart by Justin Dantzer, and are both highly valued by HHC.

-- The HHC website enjoys a very high internet search engine preference, averaging over 4,800 hits every day, with a total of 1.7 million hits each year.
-The most commonly accessed page is Morgan Monroe State Forest.
+- The HHC website enjoys a very high internet search engine preference, averaging over 4,400 hits every day, with a total of 1.6 million hits each year.
+The most commonly accessed page is Adventure Hiking Trail.
 The document downloaded the most from the website is the Tecumseh Trail Guide.

 - The average age of HHC walk/run race participants is about 40.